codepath/android_guides/Beginning-Android-Resources.md

 ## Key Concepts

+There are several key concepts in Android that can cause confusion at first.
+Descriptions and further reading is listed below.

 ### Configuration Changes

+A configuration change is when the app is re-created on screen.
 The most common of these is caused by orientation changes.
 Whenever there is an orientation change, your activity needs to be destroyed and recreated to address the changes in layout.
-This means you need to handle this recreation process yourself, making sure your app doesn't crash.
-A lot of beginners (myself included) consider simply disabling these changes but this is consider a bad practice.
+This means you need to [[handle this recreation process yourself|Handling-Configuration-Changes]], making sure your app doesn't crash.
+A lot of beginners (myself included) consider simply disabling these changes but this is considered a bad practice.
 Besides, even if you do disable orientation changes, there are other things that can cause configuration changes that you need to handle anyway.

-Here are two good posts discussing this further: <http://stackoverflow.com/a/582585/362298> and <http://stackoverflow.com/questions/1111980/how-to-handle-screen-orientation-change-when-progress-dialog-and-background-thre>
+Refer to [[our guide on configuration changes|Handling-Configuration-Changes]].
+In addition, here are two good posts discussing this further: <http://stackoverflow.com/a/582585/362298> and <http://stackoverflow.com/questions/1111980/how-to-handle-screen-orientation-change-when-progress-dialog-and-background-thre>

 To force yourself to catch problems sooner than later, consider the following tip from a previous [post here on Reddit](http://www.reddit.com/r/androiddev/comments/19143c/is_your_app_stateful_test_your_might/).
 You can enable a developer setting to not keep activities, so that they are always destroyed and recreated.